YipengHu/MPHY0030/README.md

 conda create --name mphy0030 numpy scipy matplotlib
 ```

->MATLAB environment
-MATLAB is a proprietary multi-paradigm programming language and numerical computing environment developed by MathWorks.
+>MATLAB is a proprietary multi-paradigm programming language and numerical computing environment developed by MathWorks.
 Some tutorials are also have MATLAB code for reference purposes.
 Also see the [supported development environment for MATLAB](./docs/dev_env_matlab.md).

 ### Image filtering 3d
 Efficient high-dimensional image filtering